cscu/cscu-website/source/_posts/2012-09-08-office-hours-posted.markdown

 categories:
 ---

-CSCU Office hours are now posted at http://www.scs.ryerson.ca/~cscu/contact-info/ and are also on the CSCU calendar that can be found at http://www.scs.ryerson.ca/~cscu/calendar/
+CSCU Office hours are now posted on the [Contact Info](http://www.scs.ryerson.ca/~cscu/contact-info/) page and are also on the CSCU calendar that can be found [here](http://www.scs.ryerson.ca/~cscu/calendar/).